roc-lang/examples/examples/DesugaringAwait/README.md

 This is similar to before but now the `input = Stdin.line!` gets converted to `Task.await Stdin.line \input ->`.
 With `!` you can write code in a mostly familiar way while also getting the benefits of Roc's error handling and the seperation of pure and effectful code.

+Note: this desugaring is very similar to that of [`?`](https://www.roc-lang.org/examples/DesugaringTry/README.html).

 ## Full Code
 ```roc